forgottenswitch/qwaf/README.md

 To disable it in custom `.xkb` file, add `hjkl(lv5)` to `xkb_symbols`.

-As the `xkbcomp` cannot distinguish between system and non-system includes, all files under `xkb/` have "odd"/unique names.
+As the `xkbcomp` cannot distinguish between system and non-system includes, all generated xkb files under have nonstandard names.